How to Start a Home Kitchen Business in Dubai

 The correct license category for home kitchen businesses ✓ Last verified: March 2026

-🚨 Critical: Get the Right License Category The correct activity to register under is "Homemade Food Delivery" or "Food Preparation Services" via the DED E-Trader program.
-Do NOT register under a generic "home business" category — that category doesn't cover food sales and will result in rejection or an unenforceable license.
+💡 License Category Matters Register under "Homemade Food Delivery" or "Food Preparation Services" via the DED E-Trader program.
+A generic "home business" category doesn't cover food sales.

-🇦🇪 Emirati or GCC National?
-You may qualify for the Intelaq License (via Dubai SME) instead — it's only AED 1,050/yr, requires no office, and is the cheapest legal path.
-However, Intelaq food businesses must upgrade to commercial premises after 5 years.
-The E-Trader license (below) is available to all residents including expats.
+Emirati or GCC National?
+You may qualify for the Intelaq License (AED 1,050/yr via Dubai SME) — the cheapest legal path.
+Allows up to 3 employees.
+Food-related Intelaq holders must upgrade to commercial premises after 5 years.

 For home kitchen businesses, the DED E-Trader License is the right vehicle.
 It's specifically designed for home-based entrepreneurs and is significantly cheaper than a full commercial trade license.